carlos-escamilla33/etch-a-sketch/README.md

 # Etch-a-Sketch

 This is a simple web application that mimics the functionality of the classic toy, Etch A Sketch.
-Users can draw simple line drawings on a gray canvas by using the arrow keys to move the cursor and pressing the space bar to shake the canvas and start over.
+Users can draw simple line drawings on a white canvas by using their cursor to move and create works of art.
 ## Demo

 [Click here](https://carlos-escamilla33.github.io/etch-a-sketch/) to see a live demo of the app.